Develop early age Healthy Eating Habits

 I was happy and encouraged to see my first mini plan becoming successful.

 The next thing I targeted, was television.
 I pushed everyone to eat at the dinner table and not in the bedroom, where we have the television.
 The results were awesome.
 Everyone would eat their meal on time.
 They knew what they were eating and how much.
 Moreover, they were enjoying the meal and family time instead of watching the idiot box.

 My child added to my plan by ensuring that his father is not on phone/laptop while eating.
 In the quest of “tit for tat”, he was able to help me.
 Because he was not allowed to bring his Tab on the dining table, he restricted his father cellphone usage.
 Win-Win situation for me.

 It was time to take the next mini step.
 Now that everyone was eating on time and distraction-free, it was time to keep a check on what are they eating.

 Maybe it is just my family, but before every meal, my family asked me what is there to eat?
 I would tell them the food I had prepared and almost 90% of the times they will demand something different.
 Generally, something which is unhealthy.
 I figured out that something strange.
-I found that whenever they made a decision what to eat, they were happier.
+I found that whenever they made a decision about what to eat, they were happier.
 Maybe they feel more empowered when they choose what they eat.

 I made a small change in the way I would tell them about food.
 Next time when they asked what is there to eat, I gave them two options.
 Both the options were from the list of healthy eating.
 But now that they had the choice, they picked one for them.
-For me it did not matter what they pick.
+For me, it did not matter what they pick.
 What mattered was that they felt happy and yet picked something healthy to eat.
-I didn’t know that it will be so easy for me to make them healthy selection.
+I didn’t know that it will be so easy for me to make them a healthy selection.